E Tū Whānau Kahukura are the people who inspire change in whānau and communities, including iwi leaders, rangatahi, strong wāhine and many others.

 The Kuaka Project Team aims to revive the practice of welcoming the return of the kuaka – a traditional ritual for many iwi in the past.

-The extraordinary journey of this little bird and its family focused behaviours provides an opportunity and theme around which whānau strengths and community leadership can be celebrated each year.
+The extraordinary journey of this little bird and its family-focused behaviours provide an opportunity and theme around which whānau strengths and community leadership can be celebrated each year.